Bowling: Middle Ages

-In 1299, the oldest-surviving known bowling green for target style bowling was built: Master's Close (now the Old Bowling Green of the Southampton Bowling Club) in Southampton, England, which is still in use.

-In 1325, laws were passed in Berlin and Cologne that limited bets on lawn bowling to five shillings.

-In 1366, the first official mention of bowling in England was made, when King Edward III banned it as a distraction to archery practice.
+In 1299, the oldest-surviving known bowling green for target bowling was built: Master's Close, now the Old Bowling Green of the Southampton Bowling Club in Southampton, England.
+The green is still in use.
+Berlin and Cologne passed laws in 1325 limiting lawn-bowling bets to five shillings.
+King Edward III banned bowling as a distraction from archery practice.

-In the 15th–17th centuries, lawn bowling spread from Germany into Austria, Switzerland, and the Low Countries, with playing surfaces made of cinders or baked clay.

-In 1455, lawn bowling lanes in London were first roofed-over, turning bowling into an all-weather game.
-In Germany, they were called kegelbahns and were often attached to taverns and guest houses.

-In 1463, a public feast was held in Frankfurt, Germany, with a venison dinner followed by lawn bowling.
+From the 15th to the 17th centuries, lawn bowling spread from Germany to Austria, Switzerland, and the Low Countries.
+Playing surfaces were cinders or baked clay.
+Lawn-bowling lanes in London were first roofed in 1455, making bowling an all-weather game.
+Known as kegelbahns in Germany, they were often attached to taverns and guest houses.
+A 1463 public feast was held in Frankfurt, with a venison dinner followed by lawn bowling.